Toy

 However, as will all dog breeds, the Shih Tzu dog breed has some conditions that they are more susceptible to than others.
 Here are some of the most common conditions they might suffer from.

-Speaking with the breeder and your vet to draw up a diet plan for your dog from a young age is a great way to ensure it will have the nutrients needed for its growth and development.
+Pet parents should speak with the breeder and their vet to draw up a diet plan for their dog from a young age.
+This ensures that they have the nutrients required for its growth and development.

 You might expect a fully grown dog to eat between one and half a cup of quality dry food per day.